mcarvin8/ava-sf-devops/README.md

 ## Other CI/CD Platforms

 The bash scripts in `scripts/bash` could work on other CI/CD platforms as long as the container sets these environment variables to match the GitLab predefined CI/CD variables.

-The primary scripts to destroy, deploy, and validate metadata are:
-- `scripts/bash/deploy_metadata_sf.sh` - To validate and deploy metadata to Salesforce orgs.
-Tests are set by `scripts/bash/package_check.sh`.
-    - `$CI_PIPELINE_SOURCE` must be "push" to be deploy and some other value to validate (like `merge_request_event`) from a merge request/pull request.
-Only the value "push" is hard-coded into the bash script.
-    - `$DEPLOY_PACKAGE` should be the path to the package.xml to be deployed
-    - `$DEPLOY_TIMEOUT` should be the wait period for the CLI.
-Set to 240 in the `.gitlab-ci.yml`.
-- `scripts/bash/package_check.sh` - To check the package before validating and deploying metadata to Salesforce orgs.
-    - `$DEPLOY_PACKAGE` should be the path to the package.xml to be deployed
-- `scripts/bash/destroy_metadata_sf.sh`
-    - `$DESTRUCTIVE_CHANGES_PACKAGE` should be the path to the `destructive/destructiveChanges.xml` created by the sfdx-git-delta plugin. `$DESTRUCTIVE_PACKAGE` should be the path to the `destructive/package.xml` created by the sfdx-git-delta plugin.
-    - `$CI_ENVIRONMENT_NAME` must be "prd" for production orgs in order to run apex tests when destroying Apex in production, per Salesforce requirement.
-Sandbox org names do not matter.
-    - `$DEPLOY_TIMEOUT` should be the wait period for the CLI.
-Set to 240 in the `.gitlab-ci.yml`.
-- `scripts/bash/deploy_slack_status.sh`
-    - `$CI_ENVIRONMENT_NAME` must be set with the org name.
-Optionally, validation environments can start with "validate-", which will be removed in the slack status.
-This is useful to create separate CI/CD environments for validations and deployments to limit those who can deploy over those who can validate.
-    - `$CI_JOB_STAGE` must be "validate", "destroy", or "deploy" to have slack post the right message.
-    - `$CI_JOB_STATUS` must be "success" for successful pipelines and some other value for failed pipelines.
-    - `GITLAB_USER_NAME`, `CI_JOB_URL`, `CI_PROJECT_URL`, `CI_COMMIT_SHA` should be adjusted for the platform to have the correct details.
-- `scripts/bash/create_package.sh`
-    - `$COMMIT_MSG` should be the commit message containing the backup package.xml contents in list format
-    - `$DEPLOY_PACKAGE` should be the path to the package.xml to be deployed